onzfonz/comp227/src/content/3/en/part3a.md

 However, when our API adheres to RESTful principles, then GET, HEAD, PUT, and DELETE requests are used in such a way that they are idempotent.

 POST is the only HTTP request type that is neither *safe* nor *idempotent*.
-If we send 5 different HTTP POST requests to ***/api/notes*** with a body of `{content: "many same", important: true}`, the resulting 5 notes on the server will all have the same content.
+If we send 5 different HTTP POST requests to ***/api/tasks*** with a body of `{content: "many same", important: true}`, the resulting 5 tasks on the server will all have the same content.

 ### Middleware